 Some debt consolidation programs are sold through multi-level marketing programs, with participants in the programs urged to sell loans or financial services to people they know.
 Although there may be a certain comfort level in purchasing a financial plan from a friend, co-worker, or relative, consider this: What are the odds that this person truly is an investment professional?
 Odds are you're getting a packaged sales pitch from somebody who knows little or nothing about financial planning.

 Most multi-level financial schemes offer very few options to the customer, and all require very high commissions for the salesperson and the salesperson's upstream - those who sponsored the salesperson into the organization.

-You should treat a multi-level program like any other option - see how it stacks up against your alternatives, then select the refinancing option that is in your financial best interest.
+You should treat a multi-level program like any other option.
+Investigate to see how it stacks up against your alternatives, then select the refinancing option that is in your financial best interest.
 Don't be taken in by the fact that you like the person who is selling the program, or the suggestion that you will be doing them a favor.
 Many of these programs promise the participants the potential of a six figure income, and your friend hopes to profit handsomely by convincing you and others to sign up for the service.